Online Speech & Minors: Should There Be Limitations?

-If you’re still unsure about the scope of California’s Erasure law and whether online information may be removable, we strongly suggest you reach out to an experienced defamation removal attorney today.
+If you’re still unsure about the scope of California’s Erasure law and whether online information may be removable, we strongly suggest you reach out to an experienced internet defamation removal attorney today.

 Criticisms of California’s Erasure Law: Should It Be Erased?

 As noted above, California’s Erasure law is a step in the right direction towards protecting minors and their information online, however, it is still ripe with holes and issues.

 Let’s take a look at three fundamental ambiguities plaguing California’s Erasure law: